girishsukukumar/IoTWorkshop/topics.md

 1. *Introduction to IoT, Cloud and Embedded Systems*

     In this module we will discuss the basics of IoT , Embedded systems, Internet based communications & Cloud.
-How the concept of Iot Evolved along with Internet along with practical Use case of IoT
+How the concept of Iot Evolved along with Internet.
+One simple use case of IoT will be discussed.

 2. IoT Fundamentals
 3. IoT Platforms